 Get used to looking at an actual clock and add to your kitchen’s charm by adding something like this shiplap clock or this oversized farmhouse clock.
 You can also add some whimsy by hanging vintage poster art and ads like this Doodle Coffee Company print.
 Lastly, perk up a plain wall with a colorful tile like these French country chickens that will make you feel good every time you look at them.

 One overarching detail of a country kitchen is floor covering.
 You don’t want to purchase an expensive wool rug or anything that isn’t easy to clean.
 But you can add character and style to your country kitchen by putting down an area rug that compliments your colors and decor, and is comfortable for bare feet.
 HGTV has some great visuals.

 A classic braided stain-resistant area rug will tie your kitchen together, and it’s even better if you can choose a color that will go with the rest of your styling.
 A food-oriented long kitchen runner or mat for in front of your cabinets and work areas add finish and panache to the room.
 And if you spend a lot of time in your kitchen, consider a decorative anti-fatigue mat to make your kitchen more beautiful and keep your feet comfortable.

-Any or all of these ideas will get you started on a fun country-kitchen transformation.
+Vintage farmhouse decorating ideas will always be timeless – and so when starting on a country kitchen transformation, don’t be afraid to merge tradition with new inspiration.
 A country kitchen should be warm and homey, so don’t worry about rules or matching.
 It’s yours, and it should reflect your taste, your ideas, your antique-store finds, and your personality.
 The look will never go out of style –look at any French country kitchen, and you’ll see why.
 These kitchens are functional, pleasing to the eye, and reflect years of friends-and-family gatherings to enjoy good food and friendship.